LexInnova Technologies

 LexInnova Technologies, LLC, is a legal services and technology consulting company headquartered in Houston, Texas.
 It specializes in providing patent litigation consulting, patent analytics, eDiscovery, legal due diligence, license management, intellectual property advisory, and technology consulting services to law firms and corporations.
 The company also has offices at Cupertino, California, Houston, Texas and Gurgaon, India.

 Overview

-LexInnova Technologies was founded in May 2009, by Abhi Verma, an alumnus of IIT Varanasi and Harvard Law, to provide legal and intellectual property solutions to in-house and outside counsel.
-They also provide consulting to technology companies to help them focus their R&D efforts and identify gaps in their IP portfolio.
+LexInnova Technologies was founded in May 2009, by Abhi Verma, an alumnus of IIT Varanasi and Harvard Law.
+The company also provide consulting to technology companies to help them focus their R&D efforts and identify gaps in their IP portfolio.
 The company employs engineers, technocrats, lawyers, scientists and legal project managers.
 In July, 2015, LexInnova was cited in Forbes magazine for its patent portfolio analytics report on Internet of Things.

 Notable publications

 LexInnova's analysis of the IP portfolios of Nokia and Alcatel-Lucent was published in USA Today, Computerworld and Barron's magazine when news broke of the two companies merging on 14 April 2015.

 LexInnova's research report and opinions have been featured in a technology article on the Internet of Things (IoT) and has been published in Forbes in July 2015, CIO Insight, and The Investor's Business Daily.